 Generators emit carbon monoxide, which is why it’s of the utmost importance to keep your generator outside.
 That includes your garage!
 Individuals can quickly fall ill to a generator running in an enclosed space.

 However, that presents a frustrating problem.
-How can you keep a generator running outside in the rain when manufacture recommend that they are not used in wet weather?
+How can you keep a generator running outside in the rain when manufacturers recommend that they are not used in wet weather?

 The best solution is to install a permanent backup generator.
 It limits the risk of dealing with a generator and ensures immediate power restoration.
 Make sure you know exactly what to do when the power goes out, especially when it comes to handling a standby generator.